-A graduate of Victor J. Andrew High School, Framke received a bachelor’s degree from the University of Illinois/Champaign and completed more than 40 hours of graduate-level marketing studies at DePaul University.
-She is a member of the City Council Communications and Marketing Association, the American Marketing Association and the Public Relations Society of America.
+A graduate of Victor J. Andrew High School, Framke received a Bachelor’s Degree from the University of Illinois/Champaign and completed more than 40 hours of graduate-level marketing studies at DePaul University.
+She is an active member of the City Council Communications and Marketing Association, the American Marketing Association and the Public Relations Society of America.

-Prior to joining the Village, Framke was employed as vice president of marketing for Beverly Bancorporation, a holding company for the Beverly Bank group.
-She also worked as an account manager for an advertising agency.
+Prior to joining the Village, Framke was employed as vice president of marketing for Beverly Bancorporation, a bank holding company.
+She also worked as an account manager for a Chicago-based advertising agency.

-Framke sat on the Community Consolidated School District 146 school board from 2001 to 2015.
-She also taught religious education at St. Julie Church from 1998 to 2013.
+Framke sat on the Community Consolidated School District 146 school board from 2001 to 2015 and taught religious education at St. Julie Church from 1998 to 2013.

 Director of Human Resources

 Angela Arrigo is head of the Human Resources Department, which is responsible for employee relations and training, benefits administration, risk management, labor relations, maintenance of employee records and recruitment/selection oversight.